Intrum uudistuu

 International debt collection can be divided into two different situations in terms of data transfer:

-1) You live abroad and you have a debt case/s in Finland.
-In this case, we may send your data for the collection of your debts to our sister office in your country of residence located within the EEA or, if you live outside the EEA, to our collection agent located there.
+1) You live abroad, and you have a debt case/s in Finland.
+In this case, we may send your data for the collection of your debts to our sister office or our collection agent or, if you live outside the EEA, to our collection agent located there.

 Only our collection agents operate outside the EEA.
 For this reason, we have agreed with all our agents on the use of standard contract clauses approved by the EU Commission in order to secure your personal data and to ensure the level of personal data protection in accordance with the Data Protection Regulation.
 We will never transfer your personal data outside the EEA without ensuring adequate data protection and a level of data security.

 Our external vendors who provide us data storing services may have access to the personal data we process.
 The vendors who act as processors of your data and, in order to secure your data, undertake to comply with the data processing agreement they have entered into with Intrum.
 These vendors may also be located outside the European Economic Area, for example in the United States.
+In these scenarios personal data is always stored within the EEA.
 We will never transfer your personal data outside the European Economic Area without ensuring the protection and safe processing of the data.
 Therefore, we make sure that potential recipients of the data outside the EEA region have signed the standard contractual clauses approved by the EU Commission before data transfer, or that the data protection legislation of the recipient country in question guarantees an adequate level of data protection according to the decision of the European Commission.
 We may disclose information outside of these groups if required by law, for example to combat fraud or anti-money laundering.

 How long do we store your personal data?